Disney's Coronado Springs Resort

-Disney's Coronado Springs Resort is a resort hotel at the Walt Disney World Resort that opened on August 1, 1997.
+Disney's Coronado Springs Resort is a resort hotel at the Walt Disney World Resort in Bay Lake, Florida that opened on August 1, 1997.
 The resort is located in the Animal Kingdom Resort Area.
 Its theme is American colonial Spanish and southwestern American.
 This hotel is categorized as a 'moderate' resort.
 This was Walt Disney World's first attempt at a 'moderate' resort with a convention center.
 It is the only moderate level Disney resort with suites, a cafeteria-style restaurant, a formal dinner restaurant (Maya Grill), a gift shop, an arcade, one large pool, three quiet pools, a salon, fitness center, and a dance club.
 The resort is owned and operated by Disney Experiences.

 In February 2017, a large expansion was announced, with the centerpiece being a 15-story tower located near the entrance and convention center.
 Other things added are "floating gardens and an oasis which connects to the rest of the resort via a series of bridges".